-ACEK, DESARROLLO Y GESTIÓN INDUSTRIAL, S.L. is the parent of an industrial group which carries on the following activities through the following subgroups:
+ACEK, DESARROLLO Y GESTIÓN INDUSTRIAL, S.L. is the parent company of an industrial group which carries on the following activities through the following subgroups:

-GESTAMP AUTOMOCIÓN GROUP: engaged in the manufacture and marketing of metallic parts and components for the automobile industry.

-- HOLDING GONVARRI GROUP: engaged in the manufacture, processing and trading of metallic products, including renewable energy structures, such as wind power towers, infrastructures for photovoltaic parks and thermo-solar plant items. - ACEK ENERGÍAS RENOVABLES GROUP: engaged in the development, construction and operation of renewable energy generation plants, including solar power, wind power and biomass. - INMOBILIARIA ACEK GROUP: engaged in real estate activities.
+- GESTAMP AUTOMOCIÓN GROUP: engaged in the manufacture and marketing of metallic parts and components for the automobile industry. - GONVARRI GROUP: engaged in the manufacture, processing and trading of metallic products, including renewable energy structures, such as wind power towers, infrastructures for photovoltaic parks and thermo-solar plant items. - ACEK ENERGÍAS RENOVABLES GROUP: engaged in the development, construction and operation of renewable energy generation plants, including solar power, wind power and biomass. - INMOBILIARIA ACEK GROUP: engaged in real estate activities.

+Also, ACEK, DESARROLLO Y GESTIÓN INDUSTRIAL, S.L. held investments in companies which might be considered to have an activity that is the same or similar, or one complementary, to the main activity of the Parent Company or of Group companies, which are as follows:
-ACEK, DESARROLLO Y GESTIÓN INDUSTRIAL, S.L. has a direct and indirect holding of 16.91% in CIE Automotive, S.A., of which Mr Francisco José Riberas Mera and Mr Juan María Riberas Mera are directors.

-CIE Automotive, S.A. is the head of an industrial group which carries on, among other activities, the design, manufacture and marketing of components and sub-assemblies for the global automobile market.

-ACEK, DESARROLLO Y GESTIÓN INDUSTRIAL, S.L. has a direct holding of 50.00% in Sideacero, S.L., of which Mr Francisco José Riberas Mera and Mr Juan María Riberas Mera are directors.
+- ➤ Direct and indirect holding of 16.91% in CIE Automotive, S.A., of which Mr Francisco José Riberas Mera and Mr Juan María Riberas Mera are directors.
+CIE Automotive, S.A. is the head of an industrial group which carries on, among other activities, the design, manufacture and marketing of components and sub-assemblies for the global car market. - ➤ Direct holding of 50.00% in Sideacero, S.L., of which Mr Francisco José Riberas Mera and Mr Juan María Riberas Mera are directors.
 Sideacero, S.L. is the head of an industrial group which carries on, among other activities, the import, export, purchase and sale and brokerage of iron and non-iron products, iron and steel materials, recyclable materials and recyclable waste.